Best Litter Box Accessories That Actually Make Cleaning Easier

 This setup keeps things easy to clean without adding extra steps.
 The mat handles most of the tracking, and a good scoop keeps daily cleaning quick.

-Low-Mess Setup (Best for Tracking Problems)
+Low-Mess Setup

 If litter is constantly getting tracked around your home, this setup focuses on containment: